-• Provide \$57.258 million for BIA Rights Protection Implementation Subactivity

-The 41 tribes in the Great Lakes and Pacific Northwest with similar treaty-reserved rights have collectively identified that no less than \$52.0 million for Rights Protection Implementation (RPI) is necessary to support essential tribal treaty-reserved resource management.
-The NWIFC has also identified an additional need of \$4.5 million for RPI Climate Change, bringing our total request for RPI to \$57.258 million; \$16.985 million above the FY19 enacted level of \$40.273 million.
-A summary of the accounts of interest to us within RPI are further identified below.
-However, please note that a breakdown of these accounts for FY18 is not provided in the Indian Affairs FY19 Budget Justification.

-• Provide \$17.146 million for BIA Western Washington Fisheries Management We respectfully request \$17.146 million; an increase of \$7.142 million over the FY17 enacted level of \$10.004 million.
-Funding for this program supports the tribes to co-manage their treatyreserved resources with the state of Washington, and to continue to meet court mandates and legal responsibilities.
-For example, funding supports harvest planning, population assessments, data gathering for finfish, shellfish, groundfish, and other natural resource management needs.

-• Provide \$3.207 million for BIA Washington State Timber-Fish-Wildlife (TFW) We respectfully request \$3.207 million, which would maintain the FY17 enacted level.
+- Provide \$58.4 million for BIA Rights Protection Implementation Subactivity - The 41 tribes in the Great Lakes and Pacific Northwest with similar treaty-reserved rights have collectively identified that no less than \$52.0 million for Rights Protection Implementation (RPI) is necessary to support essential tribal treaty-reserved resource management.
+The NWIFC has also identified an additional need of \$1.0 million for a salmon tagging and marking trailer, \$4.5 million for RPI Climate Change, plus increases to meet Pacific Salmon Treaty commitments, which brings our total request for RPI to \$58.4 million; \$16.657 million above the FY20 enacted level of \$41.743 million.
+A summary of the accounts of importance to us within RPI are further identified below.
+However, please note that a breakdown of these accounts for FY19 is not provided in the Indian Affairs FY20 Budget Justification and the FY21 Budget Justification is not yet available. - o Provide \$17.146 million for BIA Western Washington Fisheries Management We respectfully request \$17.146 million; an increase of \$6.47 million over the FY18 enacted level of \$10.676 million.
+Funding for this program supports the tribes to co-manage their treaty-reserved resources with the state of Washington, and to continue to meet court mandates and legal responsibilities.
+For example, funding supports harvest planning, population assessments, data gathering for finfish, shellfish, groundfish, and other natural resource management needs. - o Provide \$3.423 million for BIA Washington State Timber-Fish-Wildlife (TFW) We respectfully request \$3.423 million, which would maintain the FY18 enacted level.
 Funding for this program is provided to improve forest practices on state and private lands, while providing protection for fish, wildlife and water quality.
-This funding supports the tribes' participation in the Timber, Fish and Wildlife Agreement - a collaborative intergovernmental and stakeholder process between the state, industry and tribes.

-• Provide \$5.958 million for BIA U.S./Canada Pacific Salmon Treaty We respectfully request \$5.958 million; an increase of \$941,000 over the FY17 enacted level of \$5.017 million.
-However, this request does not reflect the new funding package of the Pacific Salmon Commission's (PSC) request related to tribes.
-A newly revised Pacific Salmon Treaty (PST) agreement is in the final stages of completion, and additional funding requests to implement the agreement are expected for this and other accounts.
+This funding supports the tribes' participation in the Timber, Fish and Wildlife Agreement a collaborative intergovernmental and stakeholder process between the state, industry and tribes. - O Provide \$6.255 million for BIA U.S./Canada Pacific Salmon Treaty We respectfully request \$6.255 million, which would maintain the FY20 enacted level.
+This request is consistent with that of the Pacific Salmon Commission (PSC) and is necessary to implement the newly revised Pacific Salmon Treaty (PST) agreement.
 The Pacific Salmon Treaty Act of 1985 charges the PSC with the responsibility for implementation of the bilateral treaty with Canada.
 Tribes assist the U.S. federal government in meeting its obligations to implement the treaty by participating in fisheries management exercises including cooperative research and data gathering activities.
-This funding supports tribes' participation in the bilateral PST process.

-• Provide \$2.4 million for BIA Salmon Marking
+This funding supports our tribes' participation in the bilateral PST process. - o Provide 3.4 million for BIA Salmon Marking

-We respectfully request \$2.4 million; an increase of \$1.148 million over the FY17 enacted level of \$1.252 million.
-Since 2003, Congress has required that all salmon released from federally funded hatcheries are marked for conservation management purposes and has provided funding to implement this mandate.
+We respectfully request \$3.4 million; an increase of \$2.063 million over the FY18 enacted level of \$1.337 million. \$2.4 million is requested for ongoing tagging and marking operations, and \$1.0 million is requested for an additional automated tagging trailer needed to keep pace with demand.
+Since 2003, Congress has required that all salmon released from federally funded hatcheries are marked for conservation management purposes and has provided some funding to implement this mandate.
 This funding allows tribes to mark salmon at tribal hatcheries and to use these marked fish to scientifically monitor salmon populations in western Washington.